open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q611/60-61-inference-for-a-single-proportion-q611.md

             evidence that the support is different from 0.5, and since the data provide a point estimate above 0.5, we have strong evidence to support this claim by the TV pundit.
-          feedback: Try again please!
+          feedback: Correct!
         ans2:
           value: Since the p-value is greater than or equal to 0.05, we fail to reject
             $H_0$.
 We do not have strong evidence that the support is different from 0.5, and since the data provide a point estimate above 0.5, we do not have strong evidence to support this claim by the TV pundit.
-          feedback: Correct!
+          feedback: Try again please!
       part7:
         ans1:
-          value: No. Since 53% of Independents support the plan, the confidence interval is unlikely to include 0.5, indicating an unbalanced opinion among Independents.
+          value: Yes.
+Since 56% of Independents support the plan, the confidence interval is likely to include 0.5 as well, showing a balanced opinion among Independents.
           feedback: Try again please!
         ans2:
           value: Maybe.
 It's difficult to determine without knowing the sample size and margin of error used in the poll.
           feedback: Try again please!
         ans3:
-          value: Yes, you would expect the value to lie within a 95% confidence interval since the confidence interval and the hypothesis test should generally align.
+          value: No. Generally, we expect a hypothesis test and a confidence interval to align, so we would expect the confidence interval to show a range of plausible values entirely above 0.5.
+However, if the confidence level is misaligned (e.g., a 99% confidence level and a α = 0.05 significance level), then this is no longer generally true.
           feedback: Correct!
         ans4:
-          value: Yes.
-The percentage of Independents supporting the plan is sufficiently high to have a significant impact on the confidence interval.
+          value: No. The percentage of Independents supporting the plan is too low to have any impact on the confidence interval.
           feedback: Try again please!
 ---
 # {{ params.vars.title }}